AzlinRusnan/Bank_Turnover_Analysis/README.md

 >
 >**Recommendation:**
 >
->Customer Research: Conduct surveys, focus groups, and interviews with female customers to understand their specific concerns, preferences, and needs.
+>1. **Customer Research:** Conduct surveys, focus groups, and interviews with female customers to understand their specific concerns, preferences, and needs.
 This >research can reveal insights into why they may be more likely to turn from bank.
+>
->Monitoring and Feedback: Regularly monitor the effectiveness of these strategies through ongoing feedback mechanisms and adjust them as necessary to ensure they >continue to meet the needs of female customers effectively.
+>2. **Monitoring and Feedback:** Regularly monitor the effectiveness of these strategies through ongoing feedback mechanisms and adjust them as necessary to ensure they >continue to meet the needs of female customers effectively.

-### 4. Displaying Customer Turnover by Active Member or Not
+### 4. Displaying Customer Turnover Based on Active Status (Active vs. Non-Active)
 >![Customer Turnover by Active Member or Not](images/Isactivemember.png)
 >**Insight:**
+>
 >1.
 IsActiveMember: Indicates active membership status (1 = Active, 0 = Inactive).
 >2.
 Active members show a significantly lower turnover rate compared to inactive members, highlighting the importance of engagement in customer retention strategies.
 >